farseerfc/jgments/README.md

 A fork of Jgments (http://code.google.com/p/jgments/).

-Jygments itself is a partial port of Pygments to Java.
+Jgments itself is a partial port of Pygments to Java.

 ## Why fork? ##